Secure Your Legacy.

 Medical Power of Attorney

-If you become unconscious and can’t speak for yourself, a medical power of attorney allows you to name someone to make healthcare decisions for you in case of an emergency.
-This ensures the person you trust most is legally authorized to talk to doctors and make choices on your behalf.
+If you become unconscious and can’t speak for yourself, a Medical Power of Attorney allows you to name someone you trust to make healthcare decisions on your behalf.
+This ensures your chosen decision-maker is legally authorized to talk to doctors and guide your care in case of an emergency.

 Living Will / Advance Directive

-We’ll put your wishes in writing — so your loved ones aren’t left wondering.
+We’ll put your wishes in writing—so your loved ones aren’t left wondering.

 HIPAA Release